ravennevermoreneverless/obsidian/5.8 — database/songs/All I Wanna Do Is Make Love To You — Heart ★★★½.md

 ---
-songTitle: All I Wanna Do Is Make Love To You
+title: All I Wanna Do Is Make Love To You — Heart ★★★½
 artist: Heart
 minutes: "4"
 seconds: "29"